The Ramsey Theory of Henson graphs: Halpern- -style Theorems for strong coding trees

 Let $k\ge 3$ be fixed, and fix the following terminology and notation.
 Given subtrees $U,V$ of $\bT_k$ with $U$ finite, we write $U\sqsubseteq V$ if and only if $U=\{v\in V:|v|\le l_U\}$; in this case we say that $V$ {\em extends} $U$, or that $U$ is an {\em initial subtree of} $V$.
 We write $U\sqsubset V$ if $U$ is a proper initial subtree of $V$.
 Recall the following notation from Definition \ref{defn.T_pspace} of the space $(\mathcal{T}_k,\le, r)$: $S\le T$ means that $S$ and $T$ are members of $\mathcal{T}_k$ and $S$ is a subtree of $T$.
 Given $A\in\mathcal{AR}_m$ for some $m$, $[A,T]$ denotes the set of all $S\le T$ such that $S$ extends $A$.
 We now begin setting up for the two possible cases before stating the theorem. .1in

-\underline{\bf{The Set-up for Theorem \ref{thm.matrixHL}.}} Let $T\in\mathcal{T}_k$ be given, and let $A$ be a finite valid subtree of $T$ with the Witnessing Property. $A$ is allowed to have terminal nodes at different levels.
+\underline{\bf{The Set-up for Theorem \ref{thm.matrixHL}.}} Let $T\in\mathcal{T}_k$ be given, and let $A$ be a finite valid subtree of $T$. $A$ is allowed to have terminal nodes at different levels.
 In order to simplify notation in the proof, without loss of generality, we assume that $0^{(l_A)}$ is in $A$.
 Let $A^+$ denote the set of immediate extensions in $\widehat{T}$ of the members of $\max(A)$; thus,